tryton/trytond/doc/ref/rpc.rst

 .. class:: RPC([readonly[, instantiate[, result[, check_access[, unique]]]]])

-RPC is an object to define the behavior of Remote Procedur Call.
+RPC is an object to define the behavior of Remote Procedure Call.

 Instance attributes are: